The main WCB-Alberta website and its online applications use

 Note: Before determining the post-accident hours to use, ensure the pre-accident hours align with the compensation rate currently in effect.
 This is typically confirmed before referring the worker for a triage assessment.
 Refer to step 2 of the 7-1 Triage assessment referral procedure.

-Ensure the job lead hours are consistent with the pre-accident hours.
-Post-accident hours should never exceed the pre-accident hours.
+Ensure the job lead hours are reasonably consistent with the pre-accident hours.

 If the job lead:

-• hours are lower than the worker's pre-accident hours, use the job lead hours.
+hours are lower than the worker's pre-accident hours, use the hours from the job lead.

-• is part time, but silent for specific hours, use the maximum part-time hours (30 hours per week).
+is part-time, but silent for specific hours, use the worker's pre-accident hours of work (the maximum part-time hours are 30 hours per week).

-• includes specific part-time hours, use those hours to estimate earnings.
+includes specific part-time hours, use the hours from the job lead to estimate earnings.

 Note: When a worker was employed beyond full-time hours at the time of their accident (i.e. beyond 36-44 hours per week), attempt to match the pre-accident hours.
 This may involve considering a full-time and a part-time position to estimate earnings.
 For these cases, both positions must be suitable, accessible (i.e. a job lead is provided for both jobs) and ones the worker could reasonably work concurrently (e.g., consider how much time the worker may need to get ready after one job before going to the next one).

-When a worker has work restrictions for the number of hours they can work, the date-of-accident hours cannot be used for estimating earnings.
+When a worker has restrictions for the number of hours they can work, the date-of-accident hours cannot be used for estimating earnings.
+Generally, workers are not capable of full-time hours but are able to work reduced hours or days of work.
 For these cases, compare the job lead hours with the number of hours the worker is restricted to working.

-Ensure the job lead hours are consistent with the hours the worker is capable of working.
+Ensure the job lead hours are reasonably consistent with the hours the worker is restricted to working.
 If the job lead:

-• hours are lower than the hours the worker is restricted to working, use the hours indicated for the job lead.
+hours are lower than the hours the worker is restricted to working, use the hours from the job lead.

 When the hours of work to estimate earnings is determined, continue to the next step.